openstate/poliscoops/docs/index.rst

 PoliFLW API Documentation
 ===================================

 Welcome to the documentation of the PoliFLW API.
-The PoliFLW API is the place where Wob data is made available for others to reuse.
-For more general information about the PoliFLW project, see the main website: https://www.openwob.nl/.
+The PoliFLW API is the place where documents about politicians and political parties is made available for others to reuse.
+For more general information about the PoliFLW project, see the main website: https://poliflw.nl/.

 Background
 ----------